mjrgh/pico-sdk-2.2.0/README.md

 This is a binary image snapshot of my Windows x64 command-line firmware build environment for the Raspberry Pi Pico SDK 2.2.0.
+I created this specifically for my [Pinscape Pico](https://github.com/mjrgh/PinscapePico) project, but it's just the generic Pico SDK 2.2.0 - you can use it to build any Pico project.

 Up through SDK version 1.5.1, Raspberry Pi maintained a one-click installer for the Windows command-line build environment, at